-During September 2020, FASB issued ASU No. 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
+In September 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 ASU No. 2020-07 improves financial reporting by providing new presentation and disclosure requirements about contributed nonfinancial assets, including additional disclosure requirements for recognized contributed services.
 The standard will be required to be applied retrospectively for annual periods beginning after June 15, 2021 (2022).
-The Agency does not believe that the adoption of ASU No. 2020-07 will have a material effect on its consolidated financial statements.
+Management is currently assessing the effect that ASU No. 2020-07 will have on its consolidated financial statements.